Pills & Automobiles: Background and recording

 On May 2, 2017, Chris Brown announced the initial Heartbreak on a Full Moon tracklist, and the song was not among the 40 songs announced, but the album's release was later postponed.
 On June 11, 2017, following their performance at "HOT 97 Summer Jam 2017", a concert organized by American radio Hot 97, Brown and A Boogie wit da Hoodie composed and recorded the song that night at Quad Studios, in New York City, over a production by OG Parker, The Martianz and Smash David.

 In July 2017, Brown announced the upcoming release of singles from his album, then releasing "Pills & Automobiles" and "Questions" on August 4, and August 16, respectively.

 Composition and lyrics

 "Pills & Automobiles" is a trap up-tempo song, that runs for 4 minutes and 52 seconds, produced by OG Parker, The Martianz and Smash David.
-The song features guest appereances by American rappers Yo Gotti, A Boogie wit da Hoodie, and Kodak Black.
+The song features guest appearances by American rappers Yo Gotti, A Boogie wit da Hoodie, and Kodak Black.
 Each artist on the track performs one verse, with Brown doing a chorus that starts with the repetition of the word "wet", and ends alternating ad-libs with a mumbled "I'm just tryna change your life".
 Brown's voice on the track is edited with Auto-Tune, making it sound "ghosty" in his rapped verse, according to Brad Wete of Billboard.
 In the song, the artists talk about their relationship with reckless women.